Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 3. Tinea capitis: This ringworm infection affects the scalp.

-4. Tinea unguium (Onychomycosis): Nail Fungus commonly affecting toenails
+4. Tinea unguium (Onychomycosis): It refers toenail fungus commonly affecting toenails

-5. Tinea Barbae: Ringworm infection of the beard, mustache area of the face and the neck.
+5. Tinea Barbae: It is the ringworm infection of the beard, mustache area of the face, and the neck.

 6. Tinea Corporis– Ringworm on the body